iamtrask/Sonar/rinkeby-deployment.md

 "0xbf4696ecfa2d3697f98805d4166fdaeaf3b67944"
 ```

-Your private key is stored in a secret facility (`~/Library/Ethereum/rinkeby/keystore`).
+Your private key is stored in a secret facility (_Linux/OS X:_ `~/Library/Ethereum/rinkeby/keystore`, _Windows:_  `%userprofile%\AppData\Roaming\Ethereum\rinkeby\keystore`).
 If you wish to view your account on [myetherwallet](https://www.myetherwallet.com/#view-wallet-info) just select the option of `Keystore File (UTC / JSON)` and point it to the file at this address.
 Enter your passphrase and you should see your account.

 ### 3. fund your account